orbitalquark/textadept/docs/api.md

 Spawns an interactive child process *cmd* in a separate thread, returning a handle to that process.
 On Windows, *cmd* is passed to `cmd.exe`: `%COMSPEC% /c [cmd]`.
-At the moment, only the Windows terminal version spawns processes in the same thread.

 Parameters: